-- 1. Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable and is grounds for termination. - 2.
-Future Professionals will be expected to maintain an average of 75% on all theory tests and assignments. - 3.
-Future Professionals may not be released from required theory class to take a client. - 4.
-Only service desk personnel may schedule or change client service appointments. - 5.
-All services must be checked and the service ticket initialed by an instructor. - 6.
-Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours. - 7.
-Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 8.
-When Future Professionals are not scheduled with service appointments or are not scheduled to attend theory or a specialty class, they may focus on the following: - a.
-Completion of practical skill assessments through CourseKey - b.
-Completion of theory review chapters - c.
-Performing a service on another Future Professional - d.
-Listening to or reading school resource center materials, including educational videos, audiotapes, and books - 9.
-Future Professionals must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and Future Professional guidelines and rules.
+- 8. Future Professionals will be expected to maintain an average of 75% on all academic exams and practical skill assignments. - 9.
+Only service desk personnel may schedule or change clinic classroom guest appointments. - 10.
+All practical skill services must be graded and the service ticket initialed by a Learning Leader. - 11.
+Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical skills, reading theory, or test preparation during school hours. - 12.
+When Future Professionals are not scheduled with guest service appointments or are not scheduled to attend theory or a specialty class, they must be actively engaged in their education at all times, and may focus on the following: - Completion of practical skills through Coursekey Skillstracker App - Completion of theory review assignments - Performing a service on another Future Professional.
+Please note that the service must be within the scope of practice for the program for both Future Professionals. - Listening to or reading school resource center materials, including educational videos, audiotapes, Plugged In, and school related textbooks. - 13.
+Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 14.
+If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track List.
+Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
+If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.